pintub/dataStructure-algo/DisjointSet.md

         - Array[root] = -TreeSize
         - During Array Map initialization, Array[i] = -1, as 1 is tree size of only one node
     - Time Complexity
-        - Find operation = O(log n) . `Big Node` if log is not of base 2 as tree can have more than 2 branches
+        - Find operation = O(log n) . `Big Note` if log is not of base 2 as tree can have more than 2 branches
         - Union operation = O(1)
         - m Find/Union operations = m*O(log n) + m*O(1) = m*O(log n)
   - :rocket: Quick Union by height or Rank